How can we assist you?

 Third parties may collect covered information about your online activities over time and across different Internet websites or online services when you use the website, Portals, or Services.

-If you use or visit the website and Portals or use the Services you may review and request changes to any of your covered information that is collected through the website, Portals, or Services by calling 844-422-3282.
+If you use or visit the website and Portal or use the Services you may review and request changes to any of your covered information that is collected through the website, Portal, or Services by calling 844-422-3282.

 You may submit a verified request that we not sell any covered information that we have collected or will collect about you by calling 844-422-3282.
 After we receive your request and determine that it is a verified request, we will not sell any covered information that we have collected or will collect about you.

 What if I am accessing the Portal from outside of the United States?